martinnobis/covid-exposure-sites/README.md

 - [ ] Clean up line endings in raw site titles, addressses etc. (\t, \r, \n)
 - [x] Add 'site under development' banner
 - [x] Improve front end lifecyle and error handling
-- [ ] Display sites with template
-- [ ] Populate rows with all site data
+- [x] Populate rows with all site data
 - [ ] Clean raw exposure site data
 - [ ] Fix case when 0 sites are downloaded due to some bug and cache prevents sites from being downloaded even after it's been fixed.
 Shouldn't have to wait for cache to expire to download sites again.
 - [ ] Style website
 - [x] Handle not getting user pos; 1. timeout (increase timeout or ask user to reload page) 2. ask user to give permission if denied.
 - [ ] Privacy policy
+- [ ] Limit number of sites shown, perhaps only those within 15km?
 - [ ] Terms of use
 - [x] Productionise app (see instructions below)
 - [ ] Favicon